kai-vu/site/theses/index.md

 #### Elsevier
 *Supervisor: Romana Pernisch (r.pernisch@vu.nl)*

-Elsevier is offering many theses, most of which are not listed here for now but will be added at a later point in time.
+Elsevier is offering many theses, which will be presented at the VU Theses Fair on the 11th November.
+Stop by to talk about possibilities to do a thesis with Elseiver and KAI.
+Example thesis: Investigation of the impact of ontology changes (in OmniScience) on document annotation for Scopus.

 #### CFLW Cyber Strategies
 *Supervisors: Eljo Haspels (eljo.haspels@cflw.com), Romana Pernisch (r.pernisch@vu.nl)*